podigee/pod-ident.rb/README.md

 The detection rules are found as a yaml file under `lib/detection_rules.yml`.

 Please, only edit this file, and afterwards run `bin/parse-rules` in order to generate both the detection rules as a `rb` file for production usage, and the complete rules with their corresponding test cases for testing.

+### Update bot detection rules

+For the bot detection rules we are using [ user-agents-v2](https://github.com/opawg/user-agents-v2/blob/master/src/bots.json), to import the json of this project and transform it into a yaml file readable by pod-ident you can run the following task: `rake update_bot_rules`.

+Once the yml file created run `bin/parse-rules` to generate all rb detection rules files for bots.

 ## Contributing